People behind the Salon

 Born and brought up in Yorkshire, he moved to Lancashire on a civilising mission some 25 years ago.
 After some success there, he’s moved on to sunny Derbyshire where he’s now based.
 From the delightful surroundings of New Mills where he plays golf at probably the friendliest golf club in Derbyshire, Simon plans and coordinates the Manchester Salon - preparing discussions, booking venues, promoting via the website, Email notifications and management of the Salon's Facebook Group.
 Always keen to take on new themes to discuss, formats to experiment with and collaborations to explore, please complete the Contact the Salon form with suggestions of your own.

-Reviews: Mysterious Skin, Female Transport, From Nags to Riches, David Copperfield, Asylum of Grace, Mad for IT, Clare Allan, Engaging Audiences, The Bishopsgate, Gargantua, Weirdo.
+Reviews: Dream On, We all criminals?, Mysterious Skin, Female Transport, From Nags to Riches, David Copperfield, Asylum of Grace, Mad for IT, Clare Allan, Engaging Audiences, The Bishopsgate, Gargantua, Weirdo.
 Mosher.
 Freak, Shades of Diva, Omid Djalili, The Iron Lady, The Straits, Young People, Project Nim, Neoliberals and Democracy, Radical Gardening, Entitled, Design The Future, Wizard, The End, Epic, Emotional Philosophy, George Monbiot, Communicative Capitalism, CING Lecture, The Social Network, God is a Manc, Mancunian Meander, 1984, Total Politics

-Reviews: Prison, To Kill a Mockingbird, Arabian Nights, A Government Inspector, Long Distance Runner, Rolf Harris, Does Size Matter?, Saturday Night Sunday Morning, Streetcar Named Desire, Good, All the Way Home, Echo & The Bunnymen, Like you've never been away, Jobs Not Therapy, View From The Bridge, Buena Vista, Welfare State Reforms, Mogadishu, A Christmas Carol, Spend Spend Spend, Musings on Transport, The Christians, Les Misérables, Picasso: Peace and Freedom, Ragged Trousered Philanthropists, Shaped by War, Being Earnest
+Reviews: Down The Dock Road, The Events, Exam Factories, Crime and Punishment, Slow travel, Thérèse Desqueyroux, Prison, To Kill a Mockingbird, Arabian Nights, A Government Inspector, Long Distance Runner, Rolf Harris, Does Size Matter?, Saturday Night Sunday Morning, Streetcar Named Desire, Good, All the Way Home, Echo & The Bunnymen, Like you've never been away, Jobs Not Therapy, View From The Bridge, Buena Vista, Welfare State Reforms, Mogadishu, A Christmas Carol, Spend Spend Spend, Musings on Transport, The Christians, Les Misérables, Picasso: Peace and Freedom, Ragged Trousered Philanthropists, Shaped by War, Being Earnest

-Mark Iddon is a freelance architect, at Urbanization, who has been working in Manchester since graduating from Oxford Brookes and Brighton Universities.
+Mark Iddon is a Manchester based architect at Urbanization, who has been working in Manchester since graduating from Oxford Brookes and Brighton Universities.
 He is interested in the pursuit of freedom and democracy, economic growth and progress and development of the built environment.

 Mark is a council member for the Manchester Society of Architects.
 He is also a writer / reviewer and a regular participant of the Manchester Salon and is an associate member of the Institute Of Ideas.
 He lives in Salford with his wife and daughter, and is a Manchester United Season Ticket holder.